 In case you missed this, or an old disability issue is new again.

+Martin Luther King, Jr: I Have a Dream.
 MLK Day should be fun, serious, educational and thoughtful.
-Here are 15+ activities and projects for kids to make the day memorable, including “I have a dream speech” activities.
+Here are 25+ activities and projects for kids to make the day memorable, including “I have a dream speech” activities.
 Of course once again I am behind the 8-ball, and if you want to visit the new African-American […]

 Mental Health Advocate Mental health, depression and suicide are all the chatter following Kate Spade’s death.
 In honor of that, I am updating a post from 2012 that talks about assisting friends and loved ones with a mental illness.
 It doesn’t have to be complicated or time consuming.
 Just a few minutes out of your […]